 Multicultural Youth Advocacy Network Australia (MYAN) is an advocacy non-profit body that provides advice to the government and capacity building to those who work with young people.

-We work in partnership with young people, government and civil society to promote the rights and interests of young people from refugee and migrant backgrounds and ensure these are recognised in policy and practice.
+Since our formal inception in 2007, we have been working in partnership with young people, government and civil society to promote the rights and interests of young people from refugee and migrant backgrounds and ensure these are recognised in policy and practice.

 We facilitate national connections between young people, academics, policy makers and practitioners, provide policy expertise, provide youth leadership opportunities and develop capacity building resources.

 This group of young people have enormous potential to be active participants in Australian society, but often face particular challenges in accessing the support and opportunities they are entitled to.
 Their particular experiences and needs are distinct from adults and many of their Australian-born counterparts, and often go unrecognised within the broader youth and settlement sectors.

 MYAN has a staff team based in Melbourne, Victoria, a National Youth Ambassadors Network and a State/Territory Advisory Network.
 We facilitate a nationally coordinated approach to policy and advocacy on multicultural youth issues through our affiliated state/territory organisations and networks.

 VIC – Centre for Multicultural Youth (CMY)

 WA – MYAN WA/Youth Affairs Council of WA